martin12333/marti-onedrive/vscode-f8/command-colon--vscode-colon-url.f8.md

 # DOES WORK [AAA](COMMAND:SDKJFHKJFDSH)...
-BUT ONLY by ctrl in EDITOR NOT IN PREVIEW
+BUT ONLY by ctrl in  .md EDITOR NOT INmd  PREVIEW